danny-avila/LibreChat/README.md

    web: npm run backend
    ```

-6. **Modify .gitignore to Include librechat.yaml with the below content:**
+6. **Create librechat.yaml at the root level with the below content, modify .gitignore to include it:**

    ```bash
    version: 1.0.4
    cache: true